dmoroz0v/TouchesWindow/README.md

 # TouchesWindow
-Show touch indicators and force touch indicators for your iOS app
+Show touch and force-touch indicators for your iOS app.
+Have swift and obj-c versions

 # How to use in swift
 1. Copy and paste DMZTouchesWindow.swift to your project